 A magnificent culmination was reached in the seventeenth century with Peter Paul Rubens, the greatest painter of the Baroque age.
 His works are of an unsurpassed vigour and vitality, and are painted with a breadth and bravura which took the potential of oil painting to new heights.
 This tour presents one of the most glorious episodes in the history of art.

 Bruges.
-Return to Bruges to see the mediaeval Hospital of St John, now a museum devoted to Hans Memling and contains many of his best paintings.
+Return to Bruges to see the medieval Hospital of St John, now a museum devoted to Hans Memling and contains many of his best paintings.
 See the market place with its soaring belfry, Gothic town hall and Basilica of the Holy Blood.
-Back in Ghent visit the Museum of Fine Arts, principally to see a work by Hieronymus Bosch.
+Back in Ghent visit the Museum of Fine Arts, principally to see a work by a follower of Hieronymus Bosch.

 Dr Sophie Oosterwijk

-Researcher and lecturer with degrees in Art History, Mediaeval Studies and English Literature.
+Researcher and lecturer with degrees in Art History, Medieval Studies and English Literature.
 She is an expert on the Middle Ages, Netherlandish and Dutch art, with a special interest in portraiture, death and commemoration.
-She has taught at the universities of Leicester, Manchester and St Andrews, and regularly lectures at Cambridge.
-She is a former editor of the journal Church Monuments and has published widely, including edited volumes on fourteenth-century sculpture and on the late-mediaeval Dance of Death.
+She has taught at the universities of Leicester, Manchester and St Andrews, where she is an Honorary Research Fellow.
+She regularly lectures at Cambridge and the Royal Academy, and is Vice President of the Church Monuments Society.
+Her many publications include edited volumes on 14th-century sculpture and on the late-medieval Dance of Death.

-Rail travel (first class, standard premier) on Eurostar; private coach travel for transfers and excursions; hotel accommodation as described below; breakfasts and three dinners with wine, water and coffee; light meals and drinks on the Eurostar; all admissions; all tips; the services of the lecturer and tour manager.
+Rail travel (standard premier) on Eurostar; private coach travel for transfers and excursions; hotel accommodation as described below; breakfasts and three dinners with wine, water and coffee; light meals and drinks on the Eurostar; all admissions; all tips; the services of the lecturer and tour manager.